isc-projects/kea/doc/sphinx/kea-messages.rst

     extract extended info with %1 sanity check level%2

 Logged at debug log level 40.
-A debug message issued when the server is extracting extended info.
+This debug message is issued when the server is extracting extended info.
 The extended info sanity check level and update in file when requested are displayed.